SCToolsfactory/SCJoyServer/README.md

       // - Delay:   nnnn  milliseconds (optional for Tap and Double Tap - default=100)<br>
 <br>
 <br>
+Supports multiple UDP and TCP servers (one per vJoystick).<br>
+ Port increments with each active Joystick selected.<br>
 Supports UDP and TCP protocol.
 For TCP there are up to 8 simultaneous clients served.<br>
 <br>
 It supports also file upload from a monitored directory to a WebServer with http POST.<br>